ternjs/tern_for_sublime/README.md

 ## Configuration

-The plugin will load its settings from `Preferences.sublime-settings`, and recognized the following settings:
+The plugin will load its settings from `Tern.sublime-settings` (found in Preferences > Package Settings > Tern), and recognized the following settings:

 `tern_argument_hints` (boolean, defaults to false)